Rajasthan is a heaven on Earth

 Rajasthan- A land of forts, palaces, and havelis is also referred to as the quintessential land of Maharajas.
 The place is a remnant of rich and romantic past, either manifested in evocative ruins or restored to its erstwhile splendour.
-Rajasthan Tourism is on the wish list of many passionate travellers.
+Rajasthan Tour is on the wish list of many passionate travellers.

 It is prudent to note here that this land is also known for vivid art and vibrant culture, a kaleidoscope of colours, jungles, camels and sprawling deserts.
 There is so much to see, experience and explore in Rajasthan.
 The colourful costumes and spectacular festivals are enough to fill an artists’ palette.
 The awe-inspiring Shekhawati havelis and the sprawling national parks and sanctuaries, foot-tapping folk dances and melodious folk music, the place is indeed replete with incredible attractions.

 When talking about Rajasthan, one cannot ignore the amazing bravery, courage, and valour of the Rajput Kings and their queens who fought hard to keep their motherland safe against invasions.
 Rajasthanis are genuinely proud of their rich and turbulent past and how they emerged victorious against many odds.
-Our extensive Rajasthan Travel Guide introduces you to the glittering jewels of this majestic place.
+Our extensive Rajasthan Tour Guide introduces you to the glittering jewels of this majestic place.

 Rajasthanis are blessed with an undaunting spirit and resilience that they show time and again.
 The cities are colour-charged and pulsate with the chaos which is so typical of an evolving and emerging India.
 The magnificent Mehrangarh overlooking the city in Blue, Jodhpur, the colourful havelis of Shekhawati region, the lovely palaces of Udaipur, the golden castle of Sonar Qila Jaisalmer, the carnival charm of Pushkar and a lot more beckons tourists with its amazing appeal.

-Visitors can plan their soujourn to the Royal Rajasthan at any time of the year.
+Visitors can plan their soujourn to the Royal Rajasthan Tour at any time of the year.
 Although, April to September is quite hot in Rajasthan, tourists are able to make the most of the off-season and can get excellent deals.
 From October onwards till March, it is the best time to travel to Rajasthan as a variety of fairs and festivals are organised during this time.

 Aura Voyages offers you an opportunity to stay in old palaces and havelis that have been beautifully restored and converted into heritage hotels.
 Staying in these hotels make you feel as a part of royalty.
 Enjoy the warm welcome and hospitality extended by the staff.